 Mal 3:1-4; Ps 24:7-10; Heb 2:14-18; Lk 2:22-40

 Never has the city of Jerusalem been so open.
 The gates are flung wide open; the lintels are lifted high; the portals couldn’t be more accessible.
 Why all the excitement?
 The King of Glory approaches; his brightness is at the gate.
 Suddenly he comes to the temple; the one for whom we have been waiting.
 He comes as a messenger of the LORD to prepare the way before him.
-He is coming, the messenger of the covenant, whom we desire, for whom we long, for whom we wait.
+He is coming, the messenger of the covenant, who we desire, for whom we long, for whom we wait.
 Yes, his arrival is eminent.
 However, who will endure his coming?
 Who will stand tall when he arrives?
 This King of Glory is too bright for us to ignore.
-His glory shines into the depths of our dark and dreary hearts.
+His glory shines into the depths of our dark and dreary lives.
 This brightness burns.
 This glory purifies.
 His coming changes everything.
 No longer do we have any excuses.
 Finally and definitively our sacrifice is made pleasing.
 The sacrifice of our broken hearts and the desires of our dried up tears is purified by the light of his glory.
 Indeed, it is transformed and united to his broken body and poured out blood offered on the cross outside the gates of the city so that all who pass by might catch a glimpse of the glory.
 A glory that refines like fire and purifies like love.
 Such is the King of Glory in all the brightness of his cross.

 The Lord Jesus is the King of Glory, yet he himself was tested through what he suffered.
 This King on Calvary did not cling to his glory.
 He willingly sacrificed this glory; he emptied himself of glory, so that the children of blood and flesh might not be subject to slavery all their life.
 Christ, the Eternal Son of the Father, in becoming man became capable of suffering and death.
 This Divine Person took on our human nature so that he might be able to help those of us who are being tested even now.
 As the Letter to the Hebrews explains, the Lord Jesus came to help the descendants of Abraham not the angels.
 He became blood and flesh like his brothers and sisters; he became like us in every way but sin so that he might be a merciful and faithful high priest.
 This priesthood is eternal like Melchizedek of old.
 In Christ, the New Melchizedek, we have a share in the one pure sacrifice that expiates the sins of all the people, in every generation, among all the nations.
-Indeed, we offer with Christ a pure sacrifice of praise and we offer to Christ a pure sacrifice of praise because his glory has touched and transformed us into a living sacrifice of praise by the power and presence of the Holy Spirit and for the glory of the Father, now and always and ever and forever!
+Indeed, we offer with Christ a pure sacrifice of praise, and we offer to Christ a pure sacrifice of praise because his glory has touched and transformed us into a living sacrifice of praise by the power and presence of the Holy Spirit and for the glory of the Father, now and always and ever and forever!